kaushalbundel/kaushalbundel.page/content/posts/best-quote-on-talent.md

 3. Success is Ordinary

+    3.1 Excellence is mundane

+    3.2 Motivation is mundane

+    3.3 In the pursuit of excellence, maintaining mundanity is the key psychological challenge.

 > "People don't know how ordinary success is" Mary T. Meagher (Winner of 3 Olympic Medals in Los Angeles Olympics).
 She then speaks of starting her career in a summer league country club team, of working her way to AAU meets, to faster and faster competitions; of learning new habits, meeting new challenges.

-    3.1 Excellence is mundane

-    3.2 Motivation is mundane

-    3.3 In the pursuit of excellence, maintaining mundanity is the key psycological challenge.